SoumyaEXE/soumya.github.io/_posts/2021-03-30-Wreath-Writeup.markdown

 ![](/reports/Wreath/image43.png)

-Using the curl tool to send a GET request to the server, we see that it is trying to redirect us to https://thomaswreath.thm.
+Using the curl tool to send a GET request to the server, we see that it is trying to redirect us to https\://thomaswreath.thm.
 However, the DNS of the target is not set up, as can be observed from the domain not being able to route us to the requested website.

 ![](/reports/Wreath/image38.png)

 Currently, this domain is not recognized by any of our VirtualHost[[2]](#ftnt2) definitions.
-However, adding thomaswreath.thm to the /etc/hosts file (the file in Linux which is responsible for mapping hostnames to IP addresses), and running the same curl command again produces a different output:.
+However, adding thomaswreath.thm to the /etc/hosts file (the file in Linux which is responsible for mapping hostnames to IP addresses), and running the same curl command again produces a different output\:.

 ![](/reports/Wreath/image5.png)

 ![](/reports/Wreath/image21.png)

-We can add the -k flag to specify that we don’t care to verify the server’s certificate (note this is insecure but it is fine in the context of this test):
+We can add the -k flag to specify that we don’t care to verify the server’s certificate (note this is insecure but it is fine in the context of this test)\:

 ![](/reports/Wreath/image65.png)

 And now we get what looks to be a webpage.
-Browsing to this domain through Firefox, we reach yet another warning:
+Browsing to this domain through Firefox, we reach yet another warning\:

 ![](/reports/Wreath/image7.png)

 One thing that’s important to do before proceeding to the website is to check the server certificate.
 The certificate could give information about more domains that the web server may have, as well as some other useful information like names, locations, and email addresses.
 This can be checked by clicking on the “Advanced'' box, and then clicking on the “View Certificate” link.
-I didn’t see anything too interesting, but there is one email address:
+I didn’t see anything too interesting, but there is one email address\:

 ![](/reports/Wreath/image45.png)

-I now proceeded to the website and was met with the following page:
+I now proceeded to the website and was met with the following page\:

 ![](/reports/Wreath/image39.png)